nuclio/nuclio/docs/setup/k8s/running-in-production-k8s.md

-# Running Nuclio over Kubernetes in production
+# Running Nuclio Over Kubernetes in Production

 After familiarizing yourself with Nuclio, and [deploying it over k8s](/docs/setup/k8s/getting-started-k8s.md) you may find yourself looking for extra configuration knobs, and proper practices for using it in a production environment.
 In [Iguazio](https://www.iguazio.com/) we integrated Nuclio as part of our [Data science PaaS](https://www.iguazio.com/platform/), and it is in extensive use in production, for both our customers and ourselves, running various workloads.

 Here you will find more advanced configuration options, and some practices which address the needs of running Nuclio in production environments.

 #### In this document